 Arthritis in Pets

-Arthritis is inflammation of the joints.
-When arthritis occurs, the cartilage lining of the joint wears down, resulting in inflammation and pain.
-The cartilage lining can wear down because of disease, poor structure or development (e.g. hip dysplasia), unusual gait or conformation or excessive weight gain.
+Degenerative joint disease, otherwise known as arthritis is inflammation of the joints.
+When arthritis occurs, the cartilage lining of the joint wears down, resulting in inflammation, swelling and pain.
+The cartilage lining can wear down because of disease, poor structure or development (e.g. hip dysplasia), unusual gait, conformation or excessive weight gain.

 Symptoms of arthritis